Orthogonal 2-sphere basis of stable 4-sphere: Abstract

 \section{Abstract}

-It is known by Wall that any two orthogonal bases of every stable 4-sphere are transformed into each other by an orientation-preserving diffeomorphism of the stable 4-sphere.
-In this paper another proof of Wall's result is presented, strengthened in the sense that the diffeomorphism is taken as the lift of an equivalence of a trivial surface-knot space to the double branched covering space identified with the stable 4-sphere.
+Every stable 4-sphere is identified with the double branched covering space of a trivial surface-knot space.
+As a result of Wall, it is known that any two orthogonal bases of every stable 4-sphere are transformed into each other by an orientation-preserving diffeomorphism of the stable 4-sphere.
+In this paper another proof of Wall's result is presented, strengthened in the sense that the lift of an equivalence of the trivial surface-knot space can be taken as the diffeomorphism.
+Two applications are made.
+The first shows that every orientation-preserving diffeomorphism of every stable 4-sphere is nothing but the double branched covering lift of an equivalence of a trivial surface-knot space up to a smooth isotopy and a composition with an identity-shift.
+The second gives a similar result for TOP stable 4-spheres.
+Here, even if it is a smooth 4-manifold, unless it is diffeomorphic to the stable 4-sphere, the TOP trivial surface-knot space cannot be smooth.

 \phantom{x}

 { {\it Keywords:} Stable 4-sphere,\, Trivial surface-knot,\, O2-handle basis,\, Branched covering,\, Orthogonal basis,\, O2-sphere basis.}